swaraj2021/Daio-landing-page/README.md

 A comprehensive, interactive website showcasing DAIO's revolutionary ESG-integrated investing platform that aligns capital with purpose.

+---

+**Copyright © 2024 Swaraj Pal Singh.
+All rights reserved.**

+*This software and associated documentation files (the "Software") are owned and written by Swaraj Pal Singh for the DAIO project.
+The Software is proprietary and confidential.*

+---

 ## 🌟 Overview

 DAIO offers a guided, end-to-end investing platform that provides institutional-grade strategy, ESG+ integrated intelligence, and real ownership - so your money creates both growth and good.